harshita214/Chrome-Extension/Timezoneee/README.md

-# RandPass
+# Timezoneee

-Use RandPass (a Random Password Generator) Chrome Extentsion to create secure passwords that are impossible to crack without sending them across the Internet.
+Timezoneee is a Google Chrome Extentsion to compare and convert time instantly to all the major time zones across the world.

 # Installation

-- Clone this project `git clone ` or Download ZIP and find the RandPass Folder
+- Clone this project `git clone ` or Download ZIP and find the Timezoneee Folder
 - Go to Manage Extenions in Chrome (chrome://extensions/)
 - Load the extension into the Chrome

 # Usage

-- Set the password length
-- Select the character set(s)
+- Select source and destination timezones from the dropdown
-- Generate
+- Submit
-- Reset to create new passwords

 ## Example
 ***